kumaakh/confluence-client/README.md

 * Trash Page: deletePage(<page id>, true) purges the page forever, even if it was never trashed
 * Make one or more attachments to a page
 * Simple API for page construction:
-  - All Text formating
+  - All types of text formating
   - Text colors
-  - Heading
+  - Headings
   - Tables
+  	- with row/column headers
+  	- with differnt cell styles
+  	- with merged cells

 * All errors are published as HttpResponseExceptions with code and message